stangri/docs.openwrt.melmac.net/luci-mod-alt-reboot/README.md

 ## Notes/Known Issues

 -   When you reboot to a different partition, your current settings (Wireless, etc.) will not apply to a different partition.
 Different partitions might have completely different settings and firmware.
--   If you reboot to a partition which doesn't allow you to switch boot partitions (like stock Linksys firmware), you might not be able to boot back to OpenWrt/LEDE Project unless you reflash it, loosing all the settings.
+-   If you reboot to a partition which doesn't allow you to switch boot partitions (like stock Linksys firmware), you might not be able to boot back to OpenWrt unless you reflash it, loosing all the settings.
 -   Some devices allow you to trigger reboot to alternative partition by interrupting boot 3 times in a row (by resetting/switching off the device or pulling power).
 As these methods might be different for different devices, do your own homework.

 ## Thanks